celestiaorg/nmt/spec/nmt.md

 ```
 1. Namespace ID byte-size: If not specified then a default maximum is applied by the library.
 2. The initial Capacity of the tree i.e., the number of leaves: if not specified,a default maximum is applied.
 3. The `IgnoreMaxNamespace` flag.The `IgnoreMaxNamespace` flag is set to true by default.
 It's specific to Celestia and aims to improve namespace query performance when the NMT is built on data items with specific namespace IDs.
-For more information on the flag's interpretation and usage, see section [TBD @Sanaz Taheri]().
+For more information on the flag's interpretation and usage, see section [Ignore MAx Namespace](#ignore-max-namespace).

 A sample configuration of NMT is provided below: